Domestic Violence Project Overview

 Collaboration with an Innovative Public Interest Project

-As one possible placement, interested students assist Professor Meier on litigating appeals or other activities conducted through her non-profit organization, the Domestic Violence Legal Empowerment and Appeals Project (DV LEAP).
+As one possible placement, interested students assist Professor Meier on litigating appeals or other activities conducted through the Domestic Violence Legal Empowerment and Appeals Project (DV LEAP), a non-profit organization founded by Professor Meier and housed at GW Law.
 DV LEAP was launched in response to the problems experienced in domestic violence litigation around the country.
 Despite significant legal and court reforms, women and children often fail to receive adequate protection from the courts.
 Through Professor Meier and a network of law firms, DV LEAP offers appellate representation to parties or amici curiae in cases with important legal issues in order to ensure that they are fully considered.
 It is also DV LEAP’s intention to further the creation of a body of well-developed appellate law that will enhance the litigation of domestic violence cases at all levels.
 DV LEAP has an impressive record of success in the DC Court of Appeals, and with the help of students has filed amicus briefs in seven Supreme Court cases.

 Learn more about DV LEAP [Video]